Ford Puma SUV - MPG, running costs & CO2

 Ford Puma MPG & CO2

-Both the 153bhp and the 123bhp versions of the mild-hybrid 1.0-litre EcoBoost petrol engine are capable of around 50mpg, which is around 6mpg more than the 1.0-litre Nissan Juke can manage, and on a par with diesel efficiency.
+Both the 153bhp and the 123bhp versions of the mild-hybrid 1.0-litre EcoBoost petrol engine are capable of around 50mpg in official tests, which is around 6mpg more than the 1.0-litre Nissan Juke can manage, and on a par with diesel efficiency.
 During our road test of the ST-Line model, we easily achieved around 48mpg.
-Every mild-hybrid Ecoboost petrol engine is equipped with a six-speed manual gearbox.
+The 123bhp Ecoboost petrol engine equipped with Ford’s seven-speed automatic returns up to 49.6mpg, which isn’t far off the 52.3mpg that can be achieved with the six-speed manual gearbox.

-Impressively, CO2 emissions for both versions ranges from 127 to 129g/km, making the mild-hybrid versions of the Puma affordable options for company-car drivers looking to minimise Benefit-in-Kind bills.
+Impressively, CO2 emissions range from 122g/km to 125g/km for the 123bhp and 153bhp engines respectively, making all versions of the Puma affordable options for company-car drivers looking to minimise Benefit-in-Kind bills.

-Specify the seven-speed automatic gearbox and your choice is restricted to the 123bhp 1.0-litre petrol engine without mild-hybrid assistance.
-This combination is still officially capable of up to 46.3mpg with CO2 emissions of 138-140g/km.
+Until recently, if you wanted to specify the seven-speed automatic gearbox your choice was restricted to the 123bhp 1.0-litre petrol engine without mild-hybrid assistance.
+However don’t worry if you’re looking at a used Puma, as this combination is still officially capable of up to 46.3mpg with CO2 emissions of 138-140g/km.
 When we tested the Puma ST-Line Vignale, we were able to achieve fuel economy of around 45mpg overall.

 Every standard petrol version of the Puma costs £150 in annual road tax, which falls to £140 for the mild-hybrid model..